bwarren2/sam-cognito/README.md

 # sam-app + Cognito

 This is a toy app to demonstrate adding Cognito authorization to the basic hello-world SAM app.
+My writeup for how to get here is [here](https://bwarren2.github.io/aws-lambda-backed-apigateway-w-cognito-authorizer.html)

 ## Deploy the sample application